ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 serious implications for correlative de-anonymisation of clients and relationship-mapping or clustering of servers or of clients.

-### Privacy and SCT's {#privacy-SCT}
+### Privacy and SCTs {#privacy-SCT}

-SCT's contain information that typically links it to a particular web site.
-Because the client-server relationship is sensitive, gossip between clients and servers about unrelated SCT's is risky.
+SCTs contain information that typically links it to a particular web site.
+Because the client-server relationship is sensitive, gossip between clients and servers about unrelated SCTs is risky.
 Therefore, a client with an SCT for a given server should transmit that information in only two channels: to a server associated with the SCT itself; and to a trusted CT auditor, if one exists.